-The key to a wedding reception timeline that runs smoothly is planning ahead.
-Breaking down your entire wedding day timeline helps you stay organized and on-track when the day arrives.
+The key to a wedding day timeline that runs smoothly is planning ahead.
+Breaking down your entire wedding day into an organized timeline helps to keep everything on track when the big day finally arrives.
 The more detailed you can make the plan, the better.
-Wedding ceremonies typically last 30 minutes to an hour, and most wedding receptions last 4 to 5 hours.
+As a rule of thumb, wedding ceremonies typically last 30 minutes to an hour—although short and sweet wedding programs are okay, too—and most wedding receptions typically last four to five hours.
 Expert wedding planner Tessa Lyn Brand of Tessa Lyn Events helped us create a sample modern wedding reception timeline based on a wedding starting at 5:30 p.m.
+(Adjust timing as necessary to work with your ceremony start time.)

 Meet the Expert